Bharadwaj-R/Control-LED-using-Arduino-Cloud/README.md

-# Control-LED-with-Arduino-Cloud
-Control an LED via the cloud using NodeMCU and Arduino IoT Cloud
+# Control an LED using Arduino Cloud